filprager/fintech_project_two/README.md

 A web app (or Chatbot)  where a user can choose to analyse the historical stock/crypto price correlation to what a selected tech entrepreneur has said recently, and get an auto trading strategy based on it.

-## Workflow
+## User Input

-- Fetch data ( Tweets from Twitter API ,Stock/crypto prices and volumes from Yahoo Finance API (minimum hourly data),and Specific time period (start/end date) of the stock/crypto and twitter data or have preset period )  + Clean data
+- Fetch data ( Tweets from Twitter API ,Stock/crypto prices and volumes from Yahoo Finance API (minimum hourly data),and Specific time period (start/end date) of the stock/crypto and twitter data or have preset period) + Clean data
 - Process data (including machine learning) and layout for the code(main.py, dashboard)-
     - Wordcloud
     - Key words count